phil-opp/blog_os/blog/content/second-edition/posts/04-unit-testing/index.md

    = note: first defined in crate `std`.
 ```

 The problem is that unit tests are built for the host machine, with the `std` library included.
 This makes sense because they should be able to run as a normal application on the host operating system.
-Since the standard library has it's own `panic_implementation` function, we get the above error.
+Since the standard library has it's own `panic_handler` function, we get the above error.
 To fix it, we use [conditional compilation] to include our implementation of the panic handler only in non-test environments:

 [conditional compilation]: https://doc.rust-lang.org/reference/attributes.html#conditional-compilation